gee-community/arcgis-earthengine-toolbox/docs/installation.md

 ### Step 2 - Set up the Conda Environment

+Before starting the installation, ensure that you have the necessary account permissions to create a conda environment and install the required packages.
+If ArcPro was installed by an administrator, you will need administrator-level permissions to complete the installation.

 By default, conda will always install the newest version of the selected package.
 However, it is not always the case for ArcGIS users.
 For example, `ArcPro 3.4` has `python=3.11.10` installed, while `ArcPro 3.3` has `python=3.11.8` installed.
 Therefore, it is necessary to check the pacakge version first before installation.